BAE Systems buoyed by overseas arms sales

 Shares in BAE were up 4.9 percent at 348.5 pence at 1230 GMT, valuing the company at 11.3 billion pounds.

-Europe's largest defense contractor, said it would immediately start buying back shares over the next three years and raised its dividend by 4 percent to 19.5 pence a share.
+Europe's largest defence contractor, said it would immediately start buying back shares over the next three years and raised its dividend by 4 percent to 19.5 pence a share.

 It was going ahead with the buyback even though it said full implementation still hinged on the resolution of current discussions with Saudi Arabia over the pricing of its latest Salem contract to supply the Gulf state with Typhoon aircraft.